 However, we do not recommend looking at this list as a DIY.
 Your foundation, plumbing, and electrical will be much better off in the hands of professionals — and likely cost you less in the long run.

-If you are looking to list your home, but aren’t sure where to get started, get a Pre-Listing Evaluation.
+If you are looking to list your home, but aren’t sure where to get started, get in touch.
 Our team will help you determine which tasks are critical for your home and the best way to get the job done.
 Come listing day, all you’ll have to worry about it how to make your home smell like fresh baked cookies.